rouenemedina/rouene-medina-photonest/README.md

 ### Problem

-Photographers need an easy and visually appealing way to showcase their work online.
-Existing platforms may not offer enough customization or might be too complex for users to navigate and maintain.
+Photographers need a user-friendly and visually appealing platform to showcase their work online.
+Existing platforms often lack the simplicity or are too complex for users to navigate and maintain.
+This can make it difficult for photographers to effectively present their portfolios and attract potential clients.
+The challenge is to develop a website that combines ease of use and aesthetic appeal to meet the needs of photographers.

 ### User Profile